The Power of Two Choices for Random Walks: Hitting and Cover Times in Expanders

 \section{Hitting and Cover Times in Expanders}

 In this section we prove bounds on the cover and hitting times of the CRW on a graph $G$ in terms of fundamental parameters.
 First we introduce our notation.
 Let $G$ be a graph with $n$ vertices, and write $\dmax$, $\dmin$ and $\davg$ for the maximum, minimum and average degree of $G$ respectively.
 Let $\trel$ be the \emph{relaxation time} of $G$, defined as $\frac{1}{1-\lambda_2}$, where $\lambda_2$ is the second largest eigenvalue of the transition matrix of the lazy random walk (LRW) on $G$ with loop probability $1/2$.
-Our first result bounds the cover time. \begin{theorem} For any graph $G$, and any $\eps\in(0,1)$, we have the following bounds
+Recall that $\thit$ is maximum over all pairs $uv\in V$ of the expected time it takes the SRW to reach $u$ from $v$.
+Our first result bounds the CRW cover time. \begin{theorem} For any connected $n$-vertex graph $G$ the following holds